Cruduper/mr-roboger/README.md

   Code: robogerOutput(0);
   Expected Result: "0"

-* Test: "if input is 1, it should return 'Beep!'"
+* Test: "if input is 1, it should return exception statement 'Beep!'"
   Code: robogerOutput(1);
   Expected Result: "Beep!"

-* Test: "if input is 2, it should return 'Boop!'"
+* Test: "if input is 2, it should return exception statement 'Boop!'"
   Code: robogerOutput(2);
   Expected Result: "Boop!";

-* Test: "if input is 3, it should return 'Wont you be my neighbor?'"
+* Test: "if input is 3, it should return exception statement 'Wont you be my neighbor?'"
   Code: robogerOutput(3);
   Expected Result: "Won't you be my neighbor?"